owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

-The range passed as the first argument to `Gen.timeline` is used as the bounds of the generator, such that each level in the generated hierarhical timeline will have at most 5 children.
+The range passed as the first argument to `Gen.timeline` is used as the bounds of the generator, such that each level in the generated hierarchical timeline will have at most 5 children.

 `Gen.timeline` takes as its second argument _another generator_, the
 one used to generate parallels, which in this case is